stablekernel/aqueduct/source/docs/testing/tests.md

 }
 ```

-The type `AppSink` is replaced with your application's `RequestSink` subclass.
+Replace the type argument for `application` with your `ApplicationChannel` subclass.
 A test file need only import this harness and start and stop the application in its `setUpAll` and `tearDownAll` callbacks:

 ```dart
 import 'harness/app.dart';